AR-15 Magazine Guide Part 3: Metal

 All of these magazines are great choices for shooters who want the durability of polymer magazines, with the heat-tolerance and solvent-proof construction of metal mags.

 Surplus USGI Aluminum Magazines

-The latter is important, because unlike polymer and steel magazines, aluminum ones are far easier to accidently bend out of shape, thus rendering them useless. – Seeing as by definition these magazines are all in used condition, how can a shooter ensure they’re not buying a neat paperweight?
+The latter is important because, unlike polymer and steel magazines, aluminum ones are far easier to accidentally bend out of shape, thus rendering them useless. —Seeing as by definition these magazines are all in used condition, how can a shooter ensure they’re not buying a neat paperweight?

 Use your finger, seriously.

 Take your index finger, or any finger thin enough to fit inside the magazine body, and push the follower down.
 If the magazine is significantly distorted or damaged, the follower will bind at some point.
 One thing you’ll probably notice while performing this check is how easy it is to tilt the follower forward or backward.

 You’re witnessing firsthand what put Magpul on the map — their anti-tilt follower.

 This may seem like a tangent, but is actually very relevant.
 Many of these magazines have a bad reputation for unreliability.
 Thankfully, purchasing a three-pack of anti-tilt followers goes a long way to improve their function.

 This list may not seem as exhaustive as the polymer one, but that’s mostly because polymer magazines have become vastly more prolific in the last decade.
 That doesn’t mean aluminum or steel magazines don’t have their place in one’s go-to AR grab bag.